sngalamou/GPAPredictionNeuralNetwork/README.md

 ## License

 This project is not licensed for public use.
-Please do not use or adapt the code without permission.
+Please do not use or adapt the code without permission.  **Furthermore, this code should not be used with real student data without explicit consent and adherence to all applicable data privacy laws and regulations.**

 ---